Take initiative to combat opioid use: International Overdose Awareness Day

 One of the best things you can do on IOAD is educate yourself and others on the issue.
 You also could carry naloxone, which counters the effects of an opioid overdose.

 Knowing the signs of an overdose is essential in getting individuals help quickly and administering naloxone.
 If a person is generally unresponsive, breathing slowly, limp, pale or clammy, these could be signs of an opioid overdose.
 In this situation, be prepared to call 911 or administer naloxone immediately.
 You can also watch a video explanation of the signs of an opioid overdose.
+It's also good to remember that naloxone will not hurt the individual if you are unsure if it’s an opioid overdose or not, so don’t let that stand in your way of making a decision to administer to someone who might need it.

 Popular brands of naloxone include Narcan and Evzio.
 It is an opioid antagonist, meaning that it binds to the receptors of painkillers and reverses or blocks their effects.
 Naloxone can be delivered through syringe or nasal spray.
 Individuals other than first responders are now able to administer the drug.